kiryD/helth/README.md

 - Infection system
 - Networking support for multiplayer

+## Main problem
+Main problem of this project is that user have to implement heal items.

 ## Try it out

 Just run the main scene in Godot 4.
 All buttons for testing are there!